ducktyper-ai/.github/profile/README.md

 🏆 **Earn XP**: Complete chapters, unlock badges, track your progress.
 📦 **No browser required**: All learning happens in the terminal.

-Whether you're a beginner or an AI native developer, DuckTyper helps you master tools by **shipping real code**.
+Whether you're a beginner or AI-native developer, DuckTyper helps you master tools by **shipping real code**.

 ---